 10. Training and Workforce Readiness

 New equipment often requires training for safe and efficient operation.
 Consider whether your current staff has the necessary expertise, or whether additional training will be needed.
-Some suppliers offer in-house or on-site training as part of the sale.
+Many suppliers offer in-house or on-site training as part of the sale.

-11. Scalability and Future-Proofing
+11. Scalability and Future-Proofing Your Equipment Investment

 Think ahead.
 Will the equipment meet your needs in 2–5 years?
 Can it handle increased production, or can it be upgraded with new technology?
 Choosing scalable equipment can save you from another major purchase down the line.